kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 So I cast that wide net to give myself a better chance of getting hired.
 And once I got a job (at JPMorgan Chase), I began building up five years of solid, quantifiable React experience.

 <h2>What happened this time?</h2>
 Having that experience paid off when the time came for me to find a new job.
-I still casted a wide net while searching, but it didn't have to be as wide as before.
+I still casted a wide net, but it didn't have to be as wide as before.

 I estimate I applied for less than half the amount jobs this time.
 Plus, I found a job a bit faster.